alvarosantamariagomez/sari/README.md

 Currently tested in R version 4.1.0.

 SARI can be run:
-- remotelly on the shinyapps server at this link https://alvarosg.shinyapps.io/sari
+- remotely on the shinyapps server at this link https://alvarosg.shinyapps.io/sari
 - locally on your machine using a prebuilt Docker image available at https://hub.docker.com/r/alvarosg/sari
 - locally on your machine after installing R (optionally RStudio) and all the package dependencies given in the [INSTALL](INSTALL) file.
-Once all this is set up, then just clone, open and run the [source code](app.R) in RStudio or simply execute `library(shiny)` and then `runGitHub("sari","alvarosantamariagomez",launch.browser=T)`
+Once everything is set up, then just clone, open and run the [source code](app.R) in RStudio or simply execute `library(shiny)` and then `runGitHub("sari","alvarosantamariagomez",launch.browser=T)`

-The [SARI shell script](/scripts/sari.sh) can be used to launch SARI from the command line on Unix-like desktop environments.
+The [SARI shell script](/scripts/sari.sh) can be used to launch SARI from the command line on Unix-like desktop environments and to create desktop shortcuts on any system.
 To add the script to the PATH environment variable of your system use this from the SARI Git directory:
 `sudo ln -s $(realpath scripts/sari.sh) /usr/local/bin/.`

 The files containing the GNSS series (or any other type of series) can be uploaded from your local machine or from specific remote servers that can accessed via specific parameters on the interface or included in the URL.
 The latter option makes it possible to include weblinks in a web server to open and analyse any time series on a new tab with SARI.
 See for example [this page.](https://www.poleterresolide.fr/geodesy-plotter/#/station/CRAL00FRA/130)